mmcgraw74/Tektronix-4051-4052-4054-Program-Files/Jos MFM test files/README.md

 This adds the CRC checks for the ROM Expander slots 51 through 58 - warning this only seemed to work in my 4054A.
 ---
-My hypothesis is the 4052 Opt1 Comm Backpack has BSX reversed between left and right slots
+My hypothesis is the 4052 Opt1 Comm Backpack has BSX reversed between left and right slots MFM16.BIN contains Jos' Diagnostic ROM image in MFM slot 1.
+I have run it with CRCDUMP6 successfully CRCDUMP7 breaks with MFM16.
+I suspect because the Diag ROM hardcodes itself to bankswitch to the LEFT slot NOT the Slot 1 in an expander.